Objectives:

 Change the IP address

-As you might have changed the IP address of your computer to get connected, you can change the Once you get connected, go to Network -> Ethernet Configurations.
+.
 Change the IP address to reader to the intended network.
 After this, you can change the IP address of your computer to the original value and reconnect.

 Change Power, Antenna and RFID Settings (Operation Profile)

-You can now configure the reader by going to System -> Operation Profile -> List Profile for a listing of all the profiles.
+You can now configure the reader by going to System -> Operation Profile -> List Profile

 You can create a specific profile, or you can reconfigure the default profile to fulfill your needs.

-Select Default Profile to edit.
+Select Default Profile

 You can enable/disable the antenna port based on the antenna you needed/connected for the application.